top of page

 Effortful & Deliberate Thought is Needed for Critical Thinking

 The drive to work versus drive in Ireland example is analogous to two different ways of reading information you find online.
-A leisurely, relatively carefree read is easy—watch a movie, chat with a friend, skim the article (maybe all at once!).
+A leisurely, relatively carefree read is often easy—you might even watch a movie or chat with a friend all while skimming the article.
 By contrast, a read in which you want to fully grasp the content requires effortful attention.
 The limitations of Type 2 thinking mean that you're probably not going to be maximizing your capacity to take in and critique information if you're simultaneously watching a movie or or having a conversation.

 To get all the information you're looking for, you'd need to pay attention to how your biases and pre-existing beliefs might be directing your attention and thinking.
 Overriding your gut-level, intuitive evaluation of the information coming your way generally takes conscious effort.
 There is an important difference from the above "driving in Ireland" example—as you read, you're not in a life and death situation in which poor performance can cause you to go over a cliff or hit another car.
 Because the stakes are lower as we're consuming content, we often cruise on auto-pilot (Type 1 thinking), imagining we're processing what we read just fine, when we might actually be making some big mistakes.